stormasm/nunotes/exitcodes.md

 which isn't exit codes but nushell's internal error system, which actually does mean failure or success

 LordMZTE
 oh ok! thats when i want then
 hmm nah it just ran the second command although the first one failed :/

 jt
 is a an external or internal command?

-LordMZTE — Today at 10:04 AM
+LordMZTE
 external

 jt